benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-LRM2.png)

 - LRM2 appears below a relationship / path.
 The relationship / path may be wrapped by an 'L'.
-- LRM2 may appear before a quantifier followed by an R-combiner
+- LRM2 may appear before a quantifier followed by an R-combiner (if so, '→' is the entity directly right of the R-combiner)
 - Directly right of the relationship / path / R-combiner : a blue/logical/red entity (neither yellow/aggregated entity)

 _**Q195:** Any dragon owned by Brandon Stark, and the 3 dragons it froze the largest number of times_